Website & Online Security

 Biker Business’s Email Accounts

-Consequently, friends, family, etc., should not have a company email address.
-Yes, it might be cool or fun for these people to have an email with the domain @YourBikerSitesName.com email, but it is an unnecessary safety risk.
-Of course, it is not because your family or friends will try to breach your motorcycle site or assets.
-However, the emails they send or open might have security risks.
+Consequently, friends, family, etc., should NOT have a company email address.
+Yes, it might be cool or fun for these people to have an email with the domain @YourBikerSitesName.com email.
+But it is an unnecessary safety risk.

 Besides, not all your friends and family are up to speed on internet security.
 Even if they are, every device they access their email through is another device that can cause a breach.
 Every email they write or open potentially risks your online assets’ safety.

 Also, with the necessary @YourBikerSitesName.com email accounts (for owners, employees, contractors, etc.), only business emails should be sent or received.
-If not, every additional email sent or opened is a safety risk for your motorcycle company’s website and online assets.
+If not, every additional email sent or opened is a safety risk for your company’s website and online assets.
 Subsequently, it is best to have your business email and non-business email.

 Access & Permissions